freenas/freenas-docs/userguide/jails.rst

 Using iohyve
 ------------

+Beginning with %brand% 9.3.1, the
+`iohyve <https://github.com/pr1ntf/iohyve>`_
-Beginning with version |version|, %brand% includes the `iohyve <https://github.com/pr1ntf/iohyve>`_ command line utility for creating, managing, and launching `bhyve <https://en.wikipedia.org/wiki/Bhyve>`_ guests.
+command line utility is included for creating, managing, and launching `bhyve <https://en.wikipedia.org/wiki/Bhyve>`_ guests.

 .. note:: This type of virtualization requires an Intel processor with